-Human Capital Management Awarded the highest distinction Awarded the highest distinction, Accenture received a GOLD award in the Best Unique or Innovative Learning and Development Program category in 2022.
+Human Capital Management

+Awarded the highest distinction,

+Accenture received a GOLD award

+in the Best Unique or Innovative

+Learning and Development Program

+category in 2022.

 Center for an Urban Future Accenture was recognized for the impact we are making in New York City by creating new talent pipelines through our apprentice program.